w3c/wai-curricula/content/content-author/clear-content.md

 Students should be able to:

 * utilize words that are easy to understand for the target audience
-* apply clear language to support readability and clarity using these techniques:
+* write clearly and succinctly using:
   * clear and straightforward language
   * short sentences
   * active voice
-* identify related requirements for designers and developers to provide easy to read font types

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Reflect with students about terms that are difficult to understand based on audience and context, including jargon and terms that require advanced reading ability.
 Emphasize that it is good practice to provide substitutions for those terms when possible.
 Demonstrate how to provide explanations when the terms cannot be changed.
 For example, including a glossary of terms in the document.
 * Provide text passages with clear language that is easy to read and understand.
 Compare those with passages that are overly complex and harder to understand.
-Emphasize that clear writing is essential for some groups of people with disabilities to effectively use content.
+Emphasize that clear writing is essential for some groups of people with disabilities to effectively use content, and also benefits all users.
 * Compare active versus passive voice in sentence structures.
 Explain how understanding is improved by using direct language and clear identification of the source of the action.
 Explain how active voice improves overall accessibility and readability of the content.
-* Demonstrate how different visual aspects impact readability of the content.
-These include font types and sizes, spacing, and line height.
-Demonstrate use of font types, such as Sans Serif, that provide a good reading experience.
-Providing the text is a content author's responsibility.
-Defining the visual appearance is a designer's responsibility.

 #### Ideas to Assess Knowledge for Topic